mozilla/zippy/docs/payment.rst

     :param product_id:
         Primary key of :ref:`product <products>` about to be purchased.

+    :param callback_url:
+        URL to POST against with signed parameters once the payment is accepted.

     **Response**

     The created transaction is returned to you with a few extra fields.